iLya2IK/wchttpserver/examples/restjson/wcrestjson/README_wcrestjson.txt

-This folder contains web page content for server testings
+This folder contains the online store database for server testings